 Asthma is a common and costly condition, impacting around 25 million people in the U.S. and upwards of 262 million globally.
-Although treating asthma is possible with the right treatment plan, non-adherence to asthma medications poses a problem, exacerbating health outcomes and increasing costs of care.
+Although treating asthma is possible with the right treatment plan, non-adherence to asthma medications poses a problem, exacerbating health outcomes and increasing the cost of care.

-Here is what you need to know about preventing medication non-adherence in asthma patients:
+Here is what you need to know about preventing medication non-adherence in patients with asthma:

 Identifying Barriers to Asthma Adherence

-To prevent non-adherence in asthma patients, you must understand the reasons behind it: What causes patients with asthma to avoid taking their medications as prescribed?
+To prevent non-adherence in patients with asthma, you must understand the reasons behind it: What causes patients with asthma to avoid taking their medications as prescribed?
 Numerous factors are associated with non-adherence to asthma therapy, including:

-Cost plays a substantial role in non-adherence among asthma patients.
+Cost plays a substantial role in non-adherence among patients with asthma.
 In one study, 25 percent of respondents reported not refilling their medications due to high costs.
 A third of surveyed patients even reported decreasing doses to make their prescriptions last longer.
 In addition to costs, poor health literacy, limited access to pharmacies or medications (in this case, inhalers), and other socioeconomic factors come into play.